What to report

 Expenditures that relate to a person on whom the lobbyist has spent money must be detailed and reported on Schedule A. This form must be completed in addition to the Lobbyist Activity Report and must be submitted with the Lobbyist Activity Report.

-Expenditures for or on behalf of any public official or employee in any of the following categories must be reported on Schedule A: Meals and beverages; lodging; travel; gifts; other expenditures.
-The name of the official or employee, the date and subject of the lobbying activity and the total amount of the expenditure must be detailed on Schedule A.
+Expenditures for, or on behalf of, any public official or employee in any of the following categories must be reported on Schedule A: Meals and beverages; lodging; travel; gifts; other expenditures.
+The name of the official or employee, the date and subject of the lobbying activity, and the total amount of the expenditure must be detailed on Schedule A.

 Group entertainment explained

 The “Expenditures” section of the Lobbyist Activity Report contains a “Group Expenditures” category at category 5.G.
-If a lobbyist sponsored or contributed to any group event or shared expenses, he/she also complete Schedule B for each event and submit it with his/her Lobbyist Activity Report.
+If a lobbyist sponsored or contributed to any group event or shared expenses, he/she also must complete Schedule B for each event and submit it with his/her Lobbyist Activity Report.

 (1) the Legislature